Skylight Calendar vs Google Calendar: What’s the Difference for Families?

 • syncing across devices

-• integration with other tools
+• integrations with other tools

-This makes it the default system for managing schedules.
+This makes it the default system for:

 ---

-Even when using both together, families still run into problems.
+Even when used together, families still struggle.

 Because neither tool solves:

-• checking sports apps
+• check sports apps and portals

-• scanning group chats
+• scan group chats

-• manually entering events
+• manually enter events

-• updating changes
+• update changes

 ---